Accessible Housing Needs in Canada

 Eligibility Criteria

-– Identify as someone living with a disability
+• Identify as someone living with a disability or assisting someone living with a disability

 If you have any questions or concerns about the workshop series or survey please you can contact our Principal Investigator, Dr. Nathanael Lauster, Associate Professor Department of Sociology, University of British Columbia